doctrine-extensions/DoctrineExtensions/doc/reference_integrity.md

 # Reference Integrity behavior extension for Doctrine 2

 **ReferenceIntegrity** behavior will automate the reference integrity for referenced documents.
-It works through annotations and yaml, and supports 'nullify', 'pull' and 'restrict' which throws an exception.
+It works through annotations and attributes, and supports 'nullify', 'pull' and 'restrict' which throws an exception.

 So let's say you have a Type which is referenced to multiple Articles, when deleting the Type, by default the Article would still have a reference to Type, since Mongo doesn't care.
 When setting the ReferenceIntegrity to 'nullify' it